Facile fabrication of cobalt-doped SnO2 for gaseous ethanol detection and the catalytic mechanism of cobalt†

-Semiconductors are widely used as basic material in commercial ethanol detection sensors.
+Semiconductors are widely used as basic materials in commercial ethanol detection sensors.
 In this work, SnO2 sensors were modified by a Co doping method to obtain Co-SnO2 for gaseous ethanol detection.
-For investigating the best sensing performance and elucidating the underlying catalytic mechanism, the effects of Co/Sn feed ratio and calcination temperature during sample preparation were examined.
-The sample with Co/Sn feed molar ratio of 1.0 calcined at 500 °C (D3-Co-SnO2) possessed better ethanol sensitivity than other samples.
-The best response to 100 ppm gaseous ethanol (i.e., ratio of sensor resistance in air to that in ethanol) was 105.2 at an operating temperature of 350 °C. More importantly, D3-Co-SnO2 achieved a low detection limit of 1 ppm and apparently higher selectivity over various gases (e.g., acetone, hydrogen and methane, etc.).
-The enhanced sensing performance was attributed to (1) the incorporation of Co atoms, which increased the number of oxygen vacancies and active sites; (2) the catalytic activity of Co(III) and Co(II), which changed reaction process; and (3) the suitable pore size, which led to effective diffusion of the gas molecules.
+For investigating the best sensing performance and elucidating the underlying catalytic mechanism, the effects of the Co/Sn feed ratio and calcination temperature during sample preparation were examined.
+The sample with a Co/Sn feed molar ratio of 1.0 calcined at 500 °C (D3-Co-SnO2) possessed better ethanol sensitivity than other samples.
+The best response to 100 ppm gaseous ethanol (i.e., ratio of sensor resistance in air to that in ethanol) was 105.2 at an operating temperature of 350 °C. More importantly, D3-Co-SnO2 achieved a low detection limit of 1 ppm and apparently higher selectivity over various gases (e.g., acetone, hydrogen, methane, etc.).
+The enhanced sensing performance was attributed to (1) the incorporation of Co atoms, which increased the number of oxygen vacancies and active sites; (2) the catalytic activity of Co(III) and Co(II), which changed the reaction process; and (3) the suitable pore size, which led to effective diffusion of the gas molecules.